On our website you`ll find all information about Carnival in Rio de Janeiro.

 They may try to organize it, glamorize it, televise it, even industrialize it but Rio Carnival is something that comes deep from the fun-loving soul of the Rio people.
 It does not depend on any authority or sponsor to happen.
 Carnival in the streets is a living proof of this passion.
 It's free, and everybody's welcome to participate.

-Book your hotel-only package with us.
-You should really organize your accommodation for the 2015 Rio Carnival well in advance.
-The best hotels, especially in South Rio (the Zona Sul) are booked up early, so it¹s a good idea to make a reservation at least 5 or 6 months in advance.
+Book your hotel with us.
+You should really organize your accommodation for the 2018 Rio Carnival well in advance.
+The best hotels, especially in South Rio (the Zona Sul) are booked up early, so it¹s a good idea to make a reservation at least 3 or 4 months in advance.

-The well known Zona Sul (the South End i.e. South Rio) is by far the most pleasant place to stay in Rio.
+The well known Zona Sul (Southern Rio) is by far the most pleasant place to stay in Rio.
 It is by the sea and is the most modern part of the city.
-Copacabana, Ipanema and Leblon together form a big stage offering a carnival happening at every corner.
+Copacabana and Ipanema together form a "big stage" offering "Carnival" at every corner.

 Leblon, being a bit more upscale is also an excellent location.
-Most hotels only offer a fixed-rate 3, 4 or 5 nights package during Carnival, against pre-payment, and these rates are significantly higher than at other times of the year.
+Most hotels only offer a fixed-rate 4- 5 night package during Carnival, against prepayment, and these rates are significantly higher than at other times of the year.

-RIO-CARNIVAL.net has pre-booked hundred of rooms at over 50 hotels, from 2 to 5 stars, beach front or just a couple blocks from the beach in order to guarantee our party goers the best price on the internet.
+RIO-CARNIVAL.net offers rooms at over 50 hotels, from 2 to 5 stars, beach front or just a couple of blocks from the beach in order to guarantee our party goers the best price on the Internet.
 Check our accommodation options.

-Even though we suggest you to get a hotel room for the service and safety involved, many people in Rio rent their apartments or a room privately during Carnival as rates are so high at that time.
+Even though we suggest reserving a hotel room for the service and safety involved, many people in Rio rent their apartments or a room privately during Carnival as rates are so high at that time.
 You can search under temporary accommodation or through friends.